 |The visible rib cage, in extreme cases|

 Sometimes, weight loss is hard to detect, as it occurs slowly instead of a dramatic change overnight.
 You can use at-home approaches to illustrate your suspicions when you believe your Frenchie may be underweight.

 Standing above your dog and look down.
-The dog must have some definition of the waist, but an excessive hourglass figure could be a sign of being underweight.
+The dog must have some definition of the waist, but an excessive hourglass figure could signify being underweight.

 Some Causes of Underweight Dogs

-Malnutrition develops when the dog is unable to acquire and consume necessary nutrients for their body.
+Malnutrition develops when the dog cannot acquire and consume the necessary nutrients for its body.

-This problem might be caused by a variety of different issues, including a lack of food intake, due to internal health issues or other factors.
+This problem might be caused by various issues, including a lack of food intake, due to internal health issues, or other factors.
 Irrespective of the problem, a malnourished dog can face severe consequences if left untreated.

-What is the reason for the horrifying French Bulldogs breath combined with the loss of weight?
-It might be something they eat, yet there is a possibility that there will be an underlying medical condition that might require a trip to the vet for an examination.
+What is the reason for the horrifying French Bulldogs’ breath combined with the loss of weight?
+It might be something they eat, yet there is a possibility of an underlying medical condition that might require a trip to the Vet for an examination.

 Below is a look at some of the most likely causes of canine halitosis combined with weight loss.

-Other symptoms include the sudden weight loss and increased appetite, as well as changes in behavior such as moodiness or apathy When something seems out of the normal-like this your Vet will check the blood and urine tests for confirmation.
+Other symptoms include sudden weight loss, increased appetite, and changes in moodiness or apathy.
+When something seems out of the normal-like, your Vet will check the blood and urine tests for confirmation.

-Other symptoms include weight loss and appetite changes, mostly focused on drinking or urinating.
-Also, behavioral changes like lethargy or depression.
+Other symptoms include weight loss and appetite changes, mostly focused on drinking or urinating, and behavioral changes like lethargy or depression.

 If your Frenchie does not eat enough food, it will ultimately become undernourished.
-Although no owner would do this knowingly to their cherished Frenchie.
+However, no owner would do this knowingly to their cherished Frenchie.
 (We hope).

 Dogs that have been undernourished may show signs of canine fatigue, may look thin, and may even experience more health problems when left untreated.

-Parasites are among the most likely causes of weight loss in dogs As has already been said, you can do everything by the book, taking your French Bulldog on a daily walk and feeding them with healthy food, and it can still be underweight.
+Parasites are among the most likely causes of weight loss in dogs.
+As has already been said, you can do everything by the book, taking your French Bulldog on a daily walk and feeding them with healthy food, which can still be underweight.